Table of Contents

 Nutrient Deficiencies

-Your thyroid doesn't work in a vacuum.
 To produce and convert hormones, your body needs specific nutrients:

-- Vitamin B12: Essential for energy production at a cellular level.
+- Vitamin B12: Essential for energy production.

 Optimising Your Results: Practical Next Steps